cncf/techdocs/analyses/0012-TUF/analysis.md

 - Information about the TUF **slack channel** is available on the website on both the Community and Contact sections.
-However,this information should be visible on the doc repo README for easy access.
+However,this information should be visible on the website repo README for easy access.

 - The repo link on the website does not point to the documentation but rather the